arimulligan/one-pager-website-template/README.md

-# Example Template for SPA1
+# Example Template for HTML/CSS

-These are some basic elements to help you out with SPA1.
-Hit the clone or download button to get it as a zip.
+These are some basic elements to help anyone out.
+The content is about internet infrastructure, with a brown coloured theme.
+Added the navbar at the start and the end.
+If you click the image of the upwards arrow, you go back up to the top of the page.